Resonance fluorescence and indistinguishable photons from a coherently driven B centre in hBN

-We then characterize the indistinguishability of the photons in the blue shaded region on fig.~\ref{fig4}a, \textit{i.e.} excluding the pulsed laser background.
+We then characterize the indistinguishability of the {post-selected} photons in the blue shaded region on fig.~\ref{fig4}a, \textit{i.e.} excluding the pulsed laser background.
 The HOM interferometer is depicted on fig.~\ref{fig1}a, and consists of a Mach-Zehnder interferometer of which one arm is delayed by the laser repetition period, such that consecutive photons can be simultaneously incident on the second beamsplitter.
-A liquid crystal retarder allows to tune the polarisation of the two arms to be either parallel or orthogonal.
-Fig.~\ref{fig4}b displays the raw coincidence events measured at the output of the HOM interferometer for both the parallel polarisation case (green dots) and the orthogonal case (orange dots), each measured during 180~h.
-The dark curves are multiexponential fits to the data, which allow to estimate the values of $g^{(2)}(0)$ in both cases despite the presence of sizable constant background (see Methods).
-We extract $g^{(2)}_\parallel(0) = 0.04 \pm 0.12$ and $g^{(2)}_\perp(0) = 0.45 \pm 0.11$ for the parallel, resp. orthogonal polarisation case.
-We deduce an estimation of $V_\mathrm{HOM} = 0.92 \pm 0.26$.
-We note that the upper bound of the HOM visibility that can be obtained in our experimental setup is given by the visibility of classical interference, which we measured to be $V_\mathrm{i} = 0.94 \pm 0.02$, and is likely the main limitation to the B centre HOM visibility.
-These results demonstrate the potential of B centres for the generation of highly indistinguishable photons.
+A liquid crystal retarder allows us to tune the polarisation of the two arms to be either parallel or orthogonal.
+Fig.~\ref{fig4}b displays the raw coincidence events measured at the output of the HOM interferometer for both the parallel polarisation case (green dots) and the orthogonal case (orange dots), each measured during 62~h.
+The dark curves are {multi-peak} fits to the data. { This fitting approach makes it possible to reliably extract the values of $g^{(2)}(0)$ even in the presence of sizeable uncorrelated background or partial peak overlap~\cite{Gazzano13, Somaschi16, Kirsanske17}} (see Methods).
+We extract $g^{(2)}_\parallel(0) = 0.03 \pm 0.09$ and $g^{(2)}_\perp(0) = 0.44 \pm 0.08$ for the parallel, resp. orthogonal polarisation case.
+We deduce an estimation of $V_\mathrm{HOM} = 0.93 \pm 0.21$ { of the post-selected events}.
+We note that the upper bound of the HOM visibility that can be obtained in our experimental setup is given by the visibility of classical interference, which we measured to be $V_\mathrm{i} = 0.94 \pm 0.02$, and is likely the main limitation to the B centre HOM visibility. { The visibility of HOM interference between photons from the same source is expected to remain high as long as there is no spectral jump between photon emission events, \textit{i.e.} at delays shorter than a few milliseconds~\cite{Gerard25}.
+Interference between photons separated by longer times, as well as between photons from distinct sources, will require to mitigate spectral diffusion using improved material, electrical gating or Purcell enhancement.
+As mentioned earlier, all presented measurements have been repeated on another emitter (SPE$_2$) hosted in the 170~nm thick hBN crystal.
+The results are shown in the Supplementary Information section~S2.
+Although the SNR is lower for SPE$_2$ due to a less efficient cavity effect and suboptimal emitter position, resulting in a higher saturation power and a lower count rate, all the signatures of RF in cw and pulsed regime are well reproduced.
+The HOM visibility for SPE$_2$ is found to be $V_\mathrm{HOM} = 0.92 \pm 0.26$.} Altogether, these results demonstrate the potential of B centres for the generation of highly indistinguishable photons.